jzelenjak/master-thesis-repository/openairinterface/README.md

 # OAI 5G stack

 *Note: The configuration files and the Docker Compose files in this directory have been taken from the [official OpenAirInterface repository](https://gitlab.eurecom.fr/oai/openairinterface5g), and have been modified by Dr. Enrico Bassetti to have a single Docker Compose file to start all containers (with or without the gNB split).
 This README file has also been written by Dr. Enrico Bassetti.
-We adapt it to only include the relevant information for running the stack on a local machine.*
+We adapt it to only include the relevant information for running the stack on a local machine and using our OAI fork.*

 This repository contains an OpenAirInterface 5G stack configured and run using Docker containers.

 ## Requirements